-Certificate II in Business will be delivered over one year.
-This certificate is suited to students who have a large commitment to their ATAR courses and are looking for a certificate to complement their study programs.
+BSB20120 Certificate II in Workplace Skills will be delivered over one year.
+This certificate is suited to students who have a large commitment to your ATAR courses and are looking for a certificate to complement your study programs.
 You become skilled in a range of ICT skills such as: creating business documents, presentations, spreadsheets and develop workplace skills such as organization and teamwork.
-The nature of this certificate is computer based with submissions and feedback for resubmitting tasks by online methods which is very different to other school assessment methods.
+The nature of this certificate is computer based with submissions and feedback for resubmitting tasks by online methods which is very different from other school assessment methods.

 These electronic communication skills provide you with a good understanding of both TAFE and University learning styles.
 All tasks are project and skilled based and there are no tests in this certificate.
-Certificate II in Business will provide you with a diverse set of skills for the global century and industry business skills for a world that is rapidly changing.
+The BSB20120 Certificate II in Workplace Skills will provide you with a diverse set of skills for the global century and industry business skills for a world that is rapidly changing.